-Delicious paneer cubes marinated with fragrant mint, cilantro, yogurt and spices and roasted quickly in the oven!
-This easy hariyali paneer tikka, also called hara bhara paneer tikka or pudina (mint) paneer tikka could be the favorite appetizer at your next party.
+Delicious baked paneer cubes with aromatic flavors of mint, cilantro, yogurt and spices!
+This easy hariyali paneer tikka, also called hara bhara paneer tikka or pudina paneer tikka could be the favorite appetizer at your next party.

 About The Recipe

-While the more popular orange-red colored paneer tikka is always appetizing, this mint paneer tikka is no less of a competitor.
+While the more popular orange-red colored paneer tikka is always appetizing, this roasted paneer tikka with mint is no less of a competitor.

 When it comes to complex flavors, the greenish-brown baked paneer would win hands-down!
 Fresh herbs and aromatics make all the difference to this hariyali paneer recipe.